Leah1977/Fit_Time_MS4/README.md

 | STRIPE_WH_SECRET        | Your Stripe WH Key        |
 | USE_AWS                 | True                      |

-[Django Secret Key](https://miniwebtool.com/django-secret-key-generator/) was used to create secret key.
+[Django Secret Key](https://miniwebtool.com/django-secret-key-generator/) was used to create a secret key.

 13. Migrate the databases to the Postgres database using the following commands